This article has been updated to reflect the 2019 data.

-We hear, and understand, your concerns about some of the ways our metrics can be misinterpreted.
-What I’ve done in this blog post is help to explain why this problem is happening.
+We hear and understand your concerns about some of the ways our metrics can be misinterpreted.
+What we’ve done in this blog post is help to explain why this problem is happening.
 How else do we plan to get our information out more successfully?
 Here’s what we have in mind:

 - As mentioned above, we need to do much more disaggregation of our metrics by gender, race, ethnic group etc, and present this data alongside the aggregate scores.

-- We have ideas for providing more detail and better explanations on our Rights Tracker website.
+- We have ideas for providing more detail and better explanations on our Rights Tracker.
 For example, if we compare Zimbabwe’s stunting rate of 28% with the much better 18% stunting rate that should be achievable, would that help make the scores seem more intuitive?

-- Short videos can make information a lot more accessible than long blog posts.
-We plan to produce some of these.
+- Short videos can make information a lot more accessible than long blog posts, so we have produced some.
 Please follow us on Twitter and Facebook and share our videos when we release them.

-- We will be testing a lot of these ideas, and co-designing new ideas, in the workshop we are running (with Amnesty International) in Johannesburg in September.
+- We tested a lot of these ideas, and co-designing new ideas, in the workshop we ran (with Amnesty International) in Johannesburg in September 2018.
 We look forward to seeing what solutions emerge!